-We'll be honest: We're not doctors, therapists or social workers.
+We need to be honest for a second: We're not doctors, therapists or social workers.
 And we didn't go to school for mental health, psychology or social work.

 But we are a group of people who believe that you shouldn't have to navigate mental health and recovery alone.
 And we wholeheartedly believe tomorrow can be different.
 We're here to share our stories while providing resources and hope so that you can fight for better tomorrows too.

-Fight for Better Tomorrows was founded in April 2019 after Christina Bockisch took a five-week leave of absence from work to seek treatment for her mental illness at McLean Hospital in Belmont, Massachusetts.
+Fight for Better Tomorrows was founded in April 2019 after Christina Bockisch took a medical leave of absence from work to seek treatment for their mental illness at McLean Hospital in Belmont, Massachusetts.

-During that time, she dreamed of creating a blog that felt more like a community – where people could not only read stories but also share their own.
-Knowing that our mental health care system is broken, she wanted to create a space where people could access resources around mental health, self-care and recovery.
+During that time, they dreamed of creating a blog that felt more like a community – where people could not only read stories but also share their own.
+Knowing that our mental health care system is broken, they wanted to create a space where people could access resources around mental health, self-care and recovery.

-She strongly believes that the best mental health care shouldn't be reserved only for the people that can afford it or have the best insurance.
+They strongly believe that the best mental health care shouldn't be reserved only for the people that can afford it or have the best insurance.
 It should be available to everyone.